xiaonia/kotlin-web-site/pages/docs/reference/object-declarations.md

 ```
 </div>

-The name of a class used by itself (not as a qualifier to another name) acts as a reference to the companion
+<span style="color:red;">The name of a class used by itself (not as a qualifier to another name) acts as a reference to the companion
-object of the class (whether named or not):
+object of the class (whether named or not)</span>:

 <div class="sample" markdown="1" theme="idea" data-highlight-only>